KRISH9621/3D_Autorigger_mediapipe/README.md

 Official code repository for the arXiv preprint: **"A Mathematical Approach for Auto-Rigging 3D Model Using 2D MediaPipe"**.

-This repository contains the Python implementation of the **VoidX Engine** auto-rigging pipeline.
+This repository contains the Python implementation of the **mathmatical auto-rigging** ipeline.
 Unlike traditional methods that rely on probabilistic neural networks to guess 3D depth (Z-axis) from 2D images, this pipeline treats depth as a solvable geometric variable.
 By rotating a 3D mesh in front of an orthographic camera and applying trigonometric inversion, we achieve mathematically exact, volumetrically centered skeletal structures requiring zero training data.

 ---